New Deadline Encourages Action in Colorado Sexual Abuse Cases

 The Colorado Child Sexual Abuse Accountability Act (CSAAA) Allows Sexual Abuse Survivors to Tell Their Stories

-The Colorado Child Sexual Abuse Accountability Act creates a statutory cause of action for a victim of sexual misconduct that occurred when the victim was a minor.
-The victim may bring a civil claim against the actor who committed the sexual misconduct and against an organization that operates or manages a youth-related activity or program if:- The organization knew or should have known of a risk of sexual misconduct against minors.
+The victim may bring a civil claim against the actor who committed the sexual misconduct and against an organization that operates or manages a youth-related activity or program if:

 - The sexual misconduct occurred while the victim was participating in a youth program managed by the organization.